 We are Cheryl & Perry.
 We are Borg (aka Peryl).

-Living the dream is written more as a confession than a pitch.
-We’ve done our share of travelling.
+You could say it’s living the dream, although that is written more as a confession than a pitch.
+We’ve done some things.
 But in the past few years we’ve turned a corner, we’ve come to realise…

 The journey sucks